Scatter Plot

 View on concept map

 A scatter plot is a graph with one quantitative variable on each axis where each data point is plotted as a dot, revealing relationships between the two variables.
-First step in investigating relationships between variables.
+Scatter plots are the essential first step in investigating relationships between two quantitative variables โ€” they reveal linear or curved trends, clusters, outliers, and the strength of association before any calculations are performed.

 Definition